agcy1210/coursera-andrew-ng-ml-solutions-python/README.md

-# coursera-andrew-ng-ml-solutions-python
+# Machine Learning Course by Andrew Ng - Coursera

-These are my solutions for programming assignments of machine learning coursera course by Andrew Ng.
+These are my solutions for programming assignments for the course.